-ECE 31-Child, Family, and Community (3 units)
+ECE 31-Child, Family, and Community (3 units) CSU/UC

-SU/UC

-Study of the environmental influences on growth and development of the child in the family, including social class, ethnicity, education, interaction of family members, and awareness of community resources.
+Study of the environmental influences on growth and development of the child in the family, including social class, ethnicity, disability or risk conditions, education, interaction of family members, and awareness of community resources.
 Not open for credit to student with credit in FCS 31.
 (L)

-ECE 32-Parenting (3 units) CSU
+ECE 32-Parenting (3 units)

-Techniques for encouraging a positive parenting style and effective childrearing procedures; interaction patterns and levels of communication between family members.
-Not open for credit to student with credit in FCS 32 or HOMEC 32.
+Techniques and advise for encouraging a positive parenting style and effective child-rearing procedures; interaction patterns and levels of communication between family members.
+Not open for credit to student with credit in FCS 32.
 (L)